sankeer28/DiscordBot-v2/README.md

 - Finds the source of images by performing a reverse image search.
 Supports .png, .jpg, .jpeg, .gif, and .webp.
 - Return images from Pexels.
 - Download URLs from many different sources and return them to the chat including SoundCloud, Youtube, Tiktok, Twitter(X), Instagram and [more](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
-- Play the audio from the same URLs to voice chat
+- Play the audio from the same URLs in voice chat.
 - Ask questions regarding uploaded images.
 - Chat history is temporarily saved to memory to have more realistic conversations.